DES Mothers and Daughters: Research Trends 1970s to 2025

 Overview

-Since the publication in 1971 by Dr. Arthur Herbst documenting vaginal cancer among women exposed prenatally to the drug diethylstilbestrol (DES) (see Herbst, “Adenocarcimona of the Vagina: Association of Maternal Stilbestrol Therapy with Tumor Appearance in Young Women (1971), published in the New England Journal of Medicine), an extensive body of investigative research has been published revealing the widening scope of reported adverse health effects for DES daughters (i.e. women exposed prenatally to DES).
+Since the publication in 1970 by Dr. Arthur Herbst documenting vaginal cancer among women exposed prenatally to the drug diethylstilbestrol (DES) (see Herbst, “Adenocarcimona of the Vagina: Association of Maternal Stilbestrol Therapy with Tumor Appearance in Young Women (1971), published in the New England Journal of Medicine), an extensive body of investigative research has been published revealing the widening scope of reported adverse health effects for DES daughters (i.e. women exposed prenatally to DES) as well as their mothers who were prescribed DES.

-An estimated 5 to 10 million women (mothers and daughters) in the U.S. were exposed to DES between the 1940s and early 1970s.
-This site documents links to published research emphasizing DES Daughters that was published between 1990 and 2023, with references to historical literature published as early as the 1940s.
+This site documents links to published research emphasizing DES Daughters and Mothers, including related studies focusing on endocrine disruption and female reproductive health that was published between 1990 and 2024, with references to historical literature published as early as the late 1930s.

-• Cancers, especially risk of clear cell adenocarcinoma of the vagina and cervix, squamous cell neoplasia of the genital tract, breast cancer
+• Cancers, especially risk of clear cell adenocarcinoma of the vagina and cervix, squamous cell neoplasia of the genital tract, breast cancer, ovarian cancer

 • Endometriosis and infertility